-A survey of the foundations of English literature from ancient times through the Restoration.
+A survey of the foundations of British literature from ancient times through the Restoration.
 Includes works from Greek, Roman, Old and Middle English, the Renaissance, and the 17th and 18th centuries.
-(Prerequisites: ENGL 101B)
+(Prerequisite: ENGL101B)

-English Literature since 1800 (S)
+ENGL221 3 units British Literature since 1800 (S)

-A survey of various topics in English literature, such as Romanticism, the development of the novel, revolution and industrialism in literature, and the literary representation of war.
-(Prerequisite: ENGL 101B)
+A survey of various texts and topics in British literature from 1800 to the present, such as Romanticism, the development of the novel, revolution and industrialism in literature, and the literary representation of war.
+(Prerequisite: ENGL101B)

-American Literature (F)
+AMERICAN LITERATURE (F)

-A survey covering significant literary works in American literature from its beginnings through the moderns.
+A survey covering significant literary works in American literature from its beginnings through the contemporary period.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
-(Prerequisite: ENGL 1018)
+(Prerequisite: ENGL101B)

-Creative Writing (F)
+CREATIVE WRITING (F)

 Introduction to creative writing, dedicated to examining and experimenting with fiction and poetry writing.
 Discussion of student writing and relevant literary texts.
 Required for creative writing concentration.
-Service learning course.
-(Prerequisite: ENGL 1018)
+(Prerequisite: ENGL101B)